mattdood/zets/2022/4/20220405205322/negations-and-variants-of-quantified-statements-20220405205322.md

 Contrapositive:
 * `∀ x ∈ R , if ~q(x) then ~p(x)`
-* "if a square of a rela number is less than or equal to 9, then the number is less than or equal to 3"
+* "if a square of a real number is less than or equal to 9, then the number is less than or equal to 3"

 Converse: